-The Commission has one current lease and had lease agreements with four others of the nine property owners on Lucky Drive with improvements extending onto State-owned sovereign land, leaving many of the property owners with unauthorized facilities on State land.
-To remedy the situation, staff conducted a public outreach effort to educate the Lucky Drive and Boardwalk One community on the Commission's jurisdiction, leasing practices, and lease application process.
-On October 9, 2017, staff held a public meeting in Corte Madera for the Lucky Drive property owners and other interested parties.
-Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff worked with property owners to reach agreement on lease terms and conditions acceptable to the involved parties.
+The Commission has one current lease and had lease agreements with four others of the nine property owners on Lucky Drive with improvements extending onto State-owned sovereign lands, leaving many of the property owners with unauthorized facilities on State lands.
+To remedy the situation, staff conducted public outreach to educate the Lucky Drive and Boardwalk One community on the Commission's jurisdiction, leasing practices, and lease application process.
+On October 9, 2017, staff held a public meeting in Corte Madera for the affected property owners and other interested parties.
+Since that time, through the development of a frequently asked questions document, meetings, and many telephone conversations and email communications, staff worked with property owners to reach to an agreement on lease terms and conditions acceptable to the involved parties.

-STAFF ANALYSIS AND RECOMMENDATION:
+STAFF ANALYSIS AND RECOMMENDATION: Authority:

-Authority:

-Public Resources Code sections 6005, 6216, 6301, 6321, 6321.2, 6501.1, 6503, and 6503.5; California Code of Regulations, title 2, sections 2000 and 2003.
+Public Resources Code sections 6005, 6216, 6301, 6501.1, 6503, 6503.5, and 6505.5; California Code of Regulations, title 2, sections 2000 and 2003.